TomRegan/tomregan.github.io/content/posts/2025-04-04-comparison-method-violates-its-general-contract/index.md

     If x ≤ y and y ≤ z, then x ≤ z

-Returning to the clock face, we can see how a cycle might be introduced by a incorrectly written comparator, and how it's possible to get into a loop, like 1 → 2 → 3 → 1.
+Returning to the clock face, we can see how a cycle might be introduced by an incorrectly written comparator, and how it's possible to get into a loop, like 1 → 2 → 3 → 1.

 ## TimSort Step by Step